MSc and PhD application process and deadlines

 - the grades you have received for coursework (from a recognized four-year undergraduate science program, or equivalent) and any graduate courses completed to date.

-- recommendations from faculty familar with your work.
+- recommendations from faculty familiar with your work.

 - your research-related experience/achievements to date.